 No, there is no limit to the economic damages that you can recover in a personal injury case.
 While there may be limits to pain and suffering in some cases, you may recover the full value of your economic damages.
 It’s important to evaluate all of the categories of damages to include in your claim.

 Our Attorneys Can Help You Value Economic Damages

 Do you have questions about the value of your injury case?
 Are you wondering if something counts as economic damages?
 We can help.
-Our team is proud to support deserving personal injury victims arrive at a fair value of their claim.
+Our team of experienced Las Vegas and Henderson personal injury lawyers is proud to support deserving personal injury victims arrive at a fair value of their claim.
 There’s no cost to call for a free consultation.
 Contact us today for an immediate discussion of your claim.